-The best document management software for healthcare in 2020
+The best document management software for healthcare in the market in 2023

 Based on our expertise in the implementation of a document management system for the healthcare industry, we can guide you to the right choice:

-- Measure the size of your healthcare organization, whether it is a small business or mid-sized enterprise.
+Measure the size of your healthcare organization, whether it is a small business or a mid-sized enterprise.
 Such a parameter will significantly affect the choice of DMS.

 Medical document management systems market trends

 According to the statistical overview, the DMS market was estimated at $3.88 billion in 2019 and will reach $7.65 billion by 2025, at a CAGR of 12% over the outlook period 2020 — 2025.
 The statistics show that the integration of DMS software into enterprises is growing rapidly.
 This happens because numerous organizations are transforming their out-of-date strategies and opting for innovative software.
 Therefore, the market became segmented by three core parameters: mode of deployment (on-premises and cloud), end-user (entertainment, government, healthcare, insurance, legal, etc.), and geography.